-Note: Hours of operation for September 2017 have changed to Monday to Friday, 10 am to 4 pm.
+Note: Hours of operation beginning September 2017 have changed to Monday to Friday, 10 am to 4 pm.

-Regular hours of operation will resume in October 2017.
+Regular hours of operation will resume November 20, 2017.

 The Lloyd Reeds Map Collection supports the geographic research needs of students, staff and faculty at McMaster University.